Predicting high-dimensional heterogeneous time series employing generalized local states: Experiments

 Looking at the short term predictions of the \gls{l96} system, it is very striking that the averaged \gls{nrmse} of the \gls{sn} and \gls{mi} neighborhoods coincide more or less exactly, while the \gls{cc} prediction is significantly worse.
 This performance drop is likely the result of the \gls{cc} neighborhood's inclusion of many variables which are far from the, ostensibly most important, close region around the core (see Figure~\ref{fig:L96_neighboorhoods}b).

 It should be noted that the statistical stability that has been assessed here for the first time is remarkable.
 Often \gls{rc} algorithms exhibit a much larger spread of prediction qualities between different random networks~\cite{Haluszczynski2019}.
-This stability is partly attributable to finding the correct hyperparameters for the systems at hand, as suboptimally chosen hyperparameters often leave the best predictions intact while increasing the variance towards completely failed predictions drastically.~\cite{Haluszczynski2019, Vlachas2020} However, empirically we found that the role of the noise added to the training data in achieving this stability, especially for the \gls{l96} system, cannot be understated either.
-Additionally it should be noted that, as is typical for RC, the variance in short term \gls{nrmse} between different starting positions on the attractor is much larger than the variance for different random network realizations.
+This stability is partly attributable to finding the correct hyperparameters for the systems at hand, as suboptimally chosen hyperparameters often leave the best predictions intact while increasing the variance towards completely failed predictions drastically~\cite{Haluszczynski2019, Vlachas2020}.
+However, empirically we found that the role of the noise added to the training data in achieving this stability, especially for the \gls{l96} system, cannot be understated either.

 Using the \gls{os} method we can calculate the \glspl{mle} of the predictions as another characteristic to quantify long term prediction accuracy.
-For this purpose we let each of our reservoir realizations predict three distinct sections of the systems attractor each 1000 Lyapunov times in length which are then used to calculate the \gls{mle}.
-The details of the \gls{os} procedure used are described in the supplemental material~\cite{PRLSM2020}.
-The resulting \gls{mle}s are listed in table~\ref{tab:40_nbhds_lyapunov_exponents_just_l96}.
+For this purpose we let each of our reservoir realizations predict three distinct sections of the system attractor each 1000 Lyapunov times in length which are then used to calculate the \glspl{mle} shown in table~\ref{tab:40_nbhds_lyapunov_exponents_just_l96}.

 The \glspl{mle} of all three neighborhoods agree well with the \glspl{mle} calculated directly from the simulations.
+The details of the \gls{os} procedure used are described in appendix~\ref{orbit_separation}.